 Justice of the Supreme Court of the United Kingdom

-The UK Supreme Court and Judicial Committee of the Privy Council hear a wide range of very complex and high profile legal appeals, which can have considerable impact across the United Kingdom and beyond.
-The withdrawal of the UK from the EU makes this a particularly important time at which to be appointed a Justice.
+The UK Supreme Court and Judicial Committee of the Privy Council hear a wide range of very complex and high-profile legal appeals, which can have a considerable impact across the United Kingdom and beyond.

 All those appointed to the Court need to be people of truly exceptional intellectual and legal ability, with sound judgment and decisiveness.
 The selection commission is looking for candidates who can show an ability to contribute to the collegiate decision-making of the Court, a sensitivity to the needs of different communities and groups and an ability and willingness to engage in the wider representational and leadership role of a Justice, together with an appreciation of the developing nature of the constitution and law in England, Scotland, Northern Ireland and Wales.
 The Supreme Court is required by statute to have judges with a knowledge of, and experience of practice in, the law of each part of the United Kingdom.

 In this short video the President of the Supreme Court, Lord Reed, announces the launch of the recruitment campaign and provides some information about the role of a Supreme Court Justice and details about the application process

 The UK Supreme Court's commitment to diversity and inclusion is deeply rooted in our values.
 We recognise that diversity brings richness to the judiciary and we welcome applicants from all backgrounds.
 We support part–time and flexible working, subject to the needs of the Court.

 Please contact Grainne Hawkins (email@example.com tel: 020 7960 1906) for an application form.

 The closing date for applications is midday 4 March 2022.